Efficient Planning in Large-scale Systems Using Hierarchical Finite State Machines: Appendix

-Concerning Dijkstra's algorithm and Bidirectional Search, the lowest time complexity is theoretically achieved by having Fibonacci heaps as priority queues.
-However, in practice, simple priority queues are often faster, hence, we use the latter in our implementation.
+Concerning Dijkstra's algorithm and Bidirectional Dijkstra, the lowest time complexity is theoretically achieved by having Fibonacci heaps as priority queues.
+However, in practice, simple priority queues, i.e., using a binary heap, are often faster, hence, we use the latter in our implementation.